RESOURCE ● BLOG ●

 Pricing a night is one of those calls that's much easier with a second pair of eyes on your numbers.
 Our coaching and strategy mentorship gives you a strategic sounding board to talk through your costs, tiers and timing before you go live — so you price with confidence instead of guessing.

-Faded Community — Emerging Artist Map
+Faded Community — Find Your Path

 The Faded Community

-Platforming grassroots to pursue their music dreams.
+Platforming artists to pursue their music dreams.

 Discover Develop Launch Fly